cjonesii/adnacom_hotplug/README.md

 Information
 ~~~~~~~~~~~

-This is the Adnacom PCIe Hotplug tool.
-It monitors the link status of the
+This is the Adnacom PCIe Hotplug Tool.
+It monitors the link status of
-H1A downstream ports and does appropriate actions to rescan or re-enumerate
+Adnacom downstream ports and performs appropriate actions to rescan or
-the bus where the Adnacom device is installed whenever any of the downstream
+re-enumerate the bus where the Adnacom device is installed whenever any
-link status change.
+downstream link status changes.

+Supported Devices:
+- H1A  (PLX PEX8608)
+- H18  (PLX PEX8718)
+- H12  (PLX PEX8718)
+- H3   (PLX PEX8718)

 Copyright (C) 2022, 2023 Adnacom Inc.